 - Alliterative Name: The Star Skipper, and the Destiny Destroyer.

 - Armor-Piercing Question: When Lars thinks Sadie is enjoying herself in his absence to spite him, Steven and Connie convince him otherwise by asking him if he is getting along without her out of spite.

-- Armor-Piercing Response:Lars: I'd never do this to hurt Sadie because...
+- Armor-Piercing Response:Lars: No!
+I'm doing this because I have to!
+I'd never do this to hurt Sadie, because...

 Stevonnie: And best friends wouldn’t do anything to hurt each other!

 - Awesome Mc Cool Name: It seems that high-ranking Gems like Emerald have a tendency to give their ships these.
 After all, why else call a ship "Sun Incinerator" or "Destiny Destroyer"?

 - Badass Boast: Lars gives one to Emerald, saying that she will never take him and the other Off-Colors alive.